brakmic/Svelte-TypeScript-WebPack-Starter/README.md

 | polyfills.ts | imports browser polyfills |
 | vendor.ts | imports all 3rd party scripts |

-In the original form `main.ts` contains only two lines of code that instantiate the demo app.
+In its original form `main.ts` contains only two lines of code that instantiate the demo app.
 In a more realistic project this script would usually comprise of several imports that'd constitute your booting mechanism.

 ```typescript
 import { Main } from 'app/components';